 Not all learners from these groups will face barriers to learning or be vulnerable to underachieving.
 Learners from these groups may face a range of barriers to achieving their potential and will, therefore, require different solutions and support targeted towards meeting each of their individual needs.
 In addition, learners may belong to several of the above groups at the same time, depending on their individual circumstances.

 The list of groups in not exhaustive.
 Learners not in these groups may be considered vulnerable or disadvantaged, including specifically as a result of COVID-19.
-For example, some learners who would not have been considered vulnerable or disadvantaged pre-COVID-19 may require additional support when they return to school because of their experience during lockdown.
+For example, some learners who would not have been considered vulnerable or disadvantaged pre-COVID-19 may require additional support because of their experiences during lockdown periods.
 Learners educated though the medium of Welsh from homes where Welsh is not spoken may also require additional support, especially where they also face other barriers to learning.
 This may also be the case for those learners where English or Welsh is not their first language.

 We know most learning will have been impacted in some form over recent months, with more significant impacts expected in vulnerable or disadvantaged groups.
-There is also a specific impact on those taking formal qualifications in 2021 – those going into Years 11, 12 and 13.
-This is linked to a concern that, upon leaving school, these young people might not progress to a positive destination in education, employment or training.
-The Welsh Government has announced £29 million to ‘recruit, recover and raise standards’, bringing teachers into schools and settings to provide in-depth, focused support for those who have specific challenges to enable them to achieve their potential (see the Annex for a summary).
+There is also a specific impact on those in qualifications years in 2021 – those in Years 11, 12 and 13.
+This is linked to a concern that, upon leaving their school or setting, these young people might not progress to a positive destination in education, employment or training.
+The Welsh Government has announced additional funding to support learners as part of the response towards recovery and progression since the pandemic.

-The guidance included in this document is intended to support schools and settings to ensure an inclusive approach as they prepare for full operation from September 2020.
+The guidance included in this document is intended to support schools and settings to ensure an inclusive approach.
 While application of the guidance will disproportionately benefit vulnerable and disadvantaged learners, it will ensure benefits beyond the groups listed above; since what works for our vulnerable and disadvantaged groups will likely benefit all learners.

-The Welsh Government recognises the significant difficulties faced by local authorities and schools and settings in delivering services and meeting their statutory duties, including learners with SEN and EOTAS learners, during the lockdown period.
+The Welsh Government recognises the significant difficulties faced by local authorities and schools and settings in delivering services and meeting their statutory duties, including learners with SEN/ALN and EOTAS learners, during lockdown periods.

-This guidance provides advice and sets expectations relating to support for vulnerable and disadvantaged learners for a range of scenarios.
-The situation will be monitored carefully as we move into the 2020/21 academic year and this guidance will be updated to reflect changes in circumstances as necessary.
+This guidance provides advice and sets expectations relating to support for vulnerable and disadvantaged learners.
+The situation will be monitored carefully as we continue to progress through this academic year and this guidance will be updated to reflect changes in circumstances as necessary.

-For the purposes of this guidance, the term ‘schools and settings’ includes maintained primary, secondary and special schools and settings in Wales, as well as pupil referral units (PRUs).
+For the purposes of this guidance, the term ‘schools and settings’ includes:

 The basic curriculum

 On 23 June 2020 the basic curriculum requirements for Wales and associated assessment arrangements for schools and non-maintained nursery settings were suspended as part of the Coronavirus Act 2020.
 This was intended to provide schools and settings with the necessary space and flexibility to respond to the COVID-19 pandemic.
-As mandated under the powers in the Coronavirus Act 2020, the notice applied for a period of one month from 24 June to 23 July 2020.
+This suspension is reviewed on a monthly basis, and remains in place at time of publication.

-We are also mindful of the need for schools and settings to adapt their approach to learning during the autumn term as they negotiate a range of challenges and we will take this into account in all decisions.
-The Welsh Government will clarify the expectations for legislation in due course and our focus will continue to be the needs and interests of learners in these unprecedented times.
+We are mindful of the need for schools and settings to continue to adapt their approach to learning as they negotiate a range of challenges and we will take this into account in all decisions.
+Our focus will continue to be the needs and interests of learners in these unprecedented times.

 Education other than at school